ihdk/movie-database/README.md

 ### Movie Detail

-Displays detail information of movie fetched from database.
+Displays detailed information of the movie fetched from database.

-Movie can be added into favourite list by clicking on the star icon displayed beside movie title.
+Movie can be added to your favourite list by clicking on the star icon displayed beside the movie title.

 Main component: `MovieDetail` in `./src/components/movie-detail/MovieDetail`